 “Hidden fasteners are typically metal clips that attach to the base of the decking board or are inserted into the groove of a specially-designed grooved board and are then screwed into the decking joist,” Tom O says.
 “When grooved boards are used, this kind of construction creates an interlocking deck below the surface, while the surface itself remains smooth and seamless.”

-No matter if you’re using pressure treated wood, tropical hardwoods, or composite lumber, many manufacturers and decking companies offer hidden-fastener systems that do an excellent job of creating a modern, seamless deck that is free of visible nails.
+No matter if you’re using pressure treated wood, tropical hardwoods, or composite lumber, many manufacturers and decking companies offer hidden fasteners for wood decking that do an excellent job of creating a modern, seamless deck that is free of visible nails.

-Here are nine that we like to give you the picture-perfect decks your clients and buyers want.
+Here are nine hidden fasteners for wood decking that we like to give you the picture-perfect decks your clients and buyers want.

 This self-gapping hardware is the main fastener component that attaches two boards together.
 It features a stainless steel deck screw already set in the fastener and easier installation.
 It’s available in versions for the company’s Elevations steel framing or for wood framing.